yakhyo/yolov5-onnx-inference/README.md

                                               --source assets/img_input.jpg # image
 ```

-- To save results add `--save-img` argument and results will be saved under `runs` folder
+- To save results add the `--save-img` argument and results will be saved under the `runs` folder
-- To display video add `--view-img` argument
+- To display video add the `--view-img` argument

 **Command Line Arguments**